Secmetrics/bao.secmetrics.no/_documentation/introduction.md

 ![BAO Component](/images/bao-components.png)
 {: .img-responsive }

-In order to use BAO, you need to create an application on our Web [Console](https://console.baosec.com), then follow the API instruction to complete the integration.
+In order to use BAO, you need to create an application in our Web [Console](https://console.baosec.com), then follow the API instruction to complete the integration.

 The following example logic flow shows an U2F Registration process by using BAO: